Jannik-Schilling/WaterNetAnalyzer/README.md

 * "NET_TO"  the NET_ID-number of the next segment (and node)
 * "NET_FROM" the identification number of the previous node (which is the same as NET_ID)

-If the algorithm find circles you´ll get a warning in the processing feedback with information about the segments which closed the circle.
+If the algorithm finds circles you´ll get a warning in the processing feedback with information about the segments which closed the circle.
+You can edit "NET_TO" and "NET_FROM" manually to change flow directions an even ad "forks" to your network.

 ## 2 Select catchment or flow path
 The second tool uses the columns created by *1 Water Network Constructor* to find the catchment or flow path of a selected line segment in the water network.
 You can also choose other columns than "NET_ID","NET_TO" and "NET_FROM" if you have this information already in your attribute table.

 ## 3 Calculate along flow path
 This tool can calculate how amounts of water or other loads are accumulated along the flow path.
+Select a column in the attribute table to accumulated (it has to be numeric).
+The tool will create a new column with the result.